evaera/Aurora/README.md

 - Description
 - Icon

+#### `Aura.Config: dictionary`
+An dictionary where you could include generic aura-related properties such as:

+- Should persist through death
+- Remove on death
+- Should the aura be removed when the player does X

 #### `Aura.Params: dictionary`
 A dictionary where you should include any parameters for Effects (for example, for an Aura/Effect that increased movement speed, a good property for the Params section would be "Speed")